AlexKouliy/Care-Centered-Design/README.md

 🧩 How CCD Is Used

-Design teams use CCD to:
+Design teams can use CCD to:
-Build safer interfaces
+• Build safer interfaces
-Prevent sensory overload
+• Prevent sensory overload
-Reduce emotional friction
+• Reduce emotional friction
-Improve clarity under stress
+• Improve clarity under stress
-Ensure autonomy in high-stakes workflows
+• Ensure autonomy in high-stakes workflows
-Audit systems for hidden manipulation or harm
+• Audit systems for hidden manipulation or harm

 CCD is applicable to:
 UX/UI